Arithmetic functions at factorial arguments: The case of additive functions

-Analogous results for partial sums of these small additive functions at factorial arguments are much easier to obtain.
-In fact, we get most of the following results by combining the above estimates with \cref{thm:add1}. \begin{thm} We have
+Analogous results for sums of the ``small'' additive functions $\omega(n)$ and $\Omega(n)$ at factorial arguments are fairly easy to obtain.
+In fact, as we will see in Section \ref{sec:proofs}, one can obtain most of the following results by combining the above estimates with Theorem \ref{thm:add1}. \begin{thm} We have

 \end{thm}